yuvalmGS/gigaspaces-wiki-jekyll/xap97net/reading-entries.markdown

 {% endhighlight %}

-{% refer %}See also the [Object Metadata] and [GS.XML Metadata] sections for details about the GigaSpaces class decorations you may specify.{% endrefer %}
+{% refer %}See also the depanlinkObject Metadatatengahlink./object-metadata.htmlbelakanglink and depanlinkGS.XML Metadatatengahlink./gs.xml-metadata.htmlbelakanglink sections for details about the GigaSpaces class decorations you may specify.{% endrefer %}

 # Blocking Read